usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.13.6 Maneuvering Clearances at Doors

-Minimum maneuvering clearances at doors that are not automatic or power-assisted shall be as shown in <a href="91standards_figures/fig25.htm" title="Fig. 25">Fig. 25</a>.
-The floor or ground area within the required clearances shall be level and clear.<br/>**EXCEPTION**: Entry doors to acute care hospital bedrooms for in-patients shall be exempted from the requirement for space at the latch side of the door (see dimension &quot;x&quot; in <a href="91standards_figures/fig25.htm" title="Fig. 25">Fig. 25</a>) if the door is at least 44 in (1120 mm) wide.
+Minimum maneuvering clearances at doors that are not automatic or power-assisted shall be as shown in [Fig. 25](#figure25).
+The floor or ground area within the required clearances shall be level and clear.<br/>**EXCEPTION**: Entry doors to acute care hospital bedrooms for in-patients shall be exempted from the requirement for space at the latch side of the door (see dimension &quot;x&quot; in [Fig. 25](#figure25)) if the door is at least 44 in (1120 mm) wide.

+{% figure Figure 25 %}
+{% asset design-standards/fig_25_maneuvering_clearances.gif alt="figure 25" %}
+{% figcaption %}
+<strong>Maneuvering Clearances at Doors.</strong>
+NOTE: All doors in alcoves shall comply with the clearances for front approaches.
+Depending on the direction of approach, diagrams (a) through (f) illustrate minimum maneuvering space depths and latch side clearances for both push and pull sides of swinging, sliding and folding doors.
+(4.13.6).
+{% endfigcaption %}
+{% endfigure %}

 #### 4.13.7 Two Doors in Series

 The minimum space between two hinged or pivoted doors in series shall be 48 in (1220 mm) plus the width of any door swinging into the space.
-Doors in series shall swing either in the same direction or away from the space between the doors (see <a href="91standards_figures/fig26.htm" title="Fig. 26">Fig. 26</a>).
+Doors in series shall swing either in the same direction or away from the space between the doors (see [Fig. 26](#figure26)).

+{% figure Figure 26 %}
+{% asset design-standards/fig_26_two_hinged_doors.gif alt="figure 26" %}
+{% figcaption %}
+<strong>Two Hinged Doors in Series.</strong>
+The minimum space between two hinged or pivoted doors in series shall be 48 inches (1220 mm) plus the width of any door swinging into the space.
+Doors in series shall swing either in the same direction or away from the space between the doors.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.13.8* Thresholds at Doorways